-- Contact Mrs. Gustafson at (617) 638-5205, or kay416@bu.edu. - Should you be approved for accommodation(s), you will receive an Accommodation Release Form from Mrs. Gustafson. - Complete and return the Accommodation Release Form to Mrs. Gustafson, upon which your course directors will be informed of your approved accommodations and/or services.
+- Should you be approved for accommodation(s), you will receive an Accommodation Release Form from Ms. Klegraefe. - Complete and return the Accommodation Release Form to Ms. Klegraefe, upon which your course directors will be informed of your approved accommodations and/or services.

-6. MINIMUM TECHNICAL STANDARDS
+5. MINIMUM TECHNICAL STANDARDS

-6.1 MTS Policy
+5.1 MTS Policy

-It is essential that all students enrolled in the Division of Graduate Medical Sciences ("GMS") at the Boston University School of Medicine have a predictably high level of competence across the range of knowledge, critical judgement and technical skills generally expected of scientists and healthrelated professionals.
+It is essential that all students enrolled in the Division of Graduate Medical Sciences ("GMS") at the Boston University School of Medicine have a predictably high level of competence across the range of knowledge, critical judgement and technical skills generally expected of scientists and health-related professionals.
 These skills encompass academic and non-academic technical standards essential to all GMS and Boston University educational programs.
 Awarding a GMS degree or certificate implies that the recipient has demonstrated a foundation of knowledge in his or her field and the ability to independently apply and communicate that knowledge.